Jim Newcomer, Ph.D.

 I promise quick responses and a close, supportive relationship.

 When you write a memoir, especially, editor and writer need to build mutual trust.
-You are, after all, revealing deep issues, the fundamental values of your life, The editor must respect your process as well as you.
-I promise that respect, and I also promise an unwavering standard of quality that will guide you to great writing.
+You are, after all, revealing deep issues, the fundamental values of your life, Your editor must respect your process as well as he respects you.
+I promise that respect, and I also promise that while I will point out your triumphs, the places where your genius shines, I will maintain an unwavering standard of professional quality that will guide you toward producing great writing.

 I have an idol, a great editor, the late Robert Gottlieb, and in Avid Reader, his autobiography, he set out the rules he followed, which I emulate.
 He wrote what he considered the basics of editing: